They Got Away/Re-Arrange

 They Got Away is an EP released on July 10, 2007 by Built to Spill.
 "They Got Away" and "Re-Arrange" are reggae-inspired studio tracks recorded while the band toured in 2006.
 The second track is a cover of a song by The Gladiators.
+"They Got Away" was reviewed by Exclaim!, which noted, "Boosted with a heavy dosage of reverb and Brett Nelson's markedly doped out bass riff, Martsch's trademark noodling is expectedly in top form."